minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

    - Your Kubernetes cluster runs 1.21.0 or later
    - Your local host has ``kubectl`` installed and configured with access to the Kubernetes cluster

-This procedure upgrades the MinIO Operator from any 4.5.8 or later release to |operator-version-stable|.
+This procedure upgrades the MinIO Operator from any 4.5.8 or later release to 5.0.15

 Tenant Custom Resource Definition Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~